opengisch/QField-docs/documentation/how-to/outside-layers.en.md

 QFieldCloud allows users to seamlessly manage shared datasets across multiple projects by integrating QGIS’s localized data paths functionality.
 This is particularly useful for large data layers (e.g., base maps, environmental data, administrative boundaries) that are reused in many QFieldCloud projects.

-The Localized Datasets feature allows cloud projects to reference single, shared datasets stored in a designated QFieldCloud project named **`localized_datasets`**.
+The Localized Datasets feature allows cloud projects to reference single, shared datasets stored in a designated QFieldCloud project named **`shared_datasets`**.
 This special type of project can be created by the user in advance or automatically during file upload using QFieldSync.
-It does not need to contain a QGIS project file (`.qgs`/`.qgz`) for the **`localized_datasets`** project, but only the datasets to be accessed by other cloud projects.
+It does not need to contain a QGIS project file (`.qgs`/`.qgz`) for the **`shared_datasets`** project, but only the datasets to be accessed by other cloud projects.

-The file structure within the **`localized_datasets`** project will reflect the structure of the localized path from which the datasets originate.
-For example, if your QGIS Localized Data Path is `./GIS_Common/BaseData/` and you have a file `./GIS_Common/BaseData/Administrative/boundaries.gpkg`, it will appear as `Administrative/boundaries.gpkg` within the `localized_datasets` cloud project.
+The file structure within the **`shared_datasets`** project will reflect the structure of the localized path from which the datasets originate.
+For example, if your QGIS Localized Data Path is `./GIS_Common/BaseData/` and you have a file `./GIS_Common/BaseData/Administrative/boundaries.gpkg`, it will appear as `Administrative/boundaries.gpkg` within the `shared_datasets` cloud project.

 !!! note
-    Only collaborators whose user role is “manager” or “admin” (directly assigned or as organization owners or admin) can add files to the **`localized_datasets`** project.
+    Only collaborators whose user role is “manager” or “admin” (directly assigned or as organization owners or admin) can add files to the **`shared_datasets`** project.

 ## 1. Prepare Your QGIS Project with Localized Datasets